 PFC funds are collected based on an approved FAA application to "impose" charges on enplaned passengers at the Airport.
-These funds are restricted for designated capital projects and any debt incurred to finance the construction of these projects.
+These funds are restricted for "use" on designated capital projects and any debt incurred to finance the construction of these projects.

 By letter dated November 29, 1993, the FAA issued a Record of Decision to the Airport that authorized the collection and expenditure of PFC revenue.
-PFC's are imposed on enplaning passengers by airports for the purpose of generating resources for airport projects that increase capacity, increase safety, or mitigate noise impacts.
-In the first application, the Board received approval for a \$3 PFC to finance projects totaling approximately \$375,000.
+PFC's are imposed on enplaning passengers by airports for the purpose of generating resources for airport projects that increase capacity, increase safety, security, or that mitigate noise impacts.
+In the first application, the Airport received approval for a \$3 PFC to finance projects totaling approximately \$375,000.
 Collection for the first application began in 1994.
-There were a number of amendments to the Records of Decision since 1994.
+There were number of amendments to the Records of Decision since 1994.
 These amendments have increased the authorized collections and project expenditures to approximately \$39,383,556 in total.
-Additionally, the May 18, 2001 record of collection amended the PFC rate to increase the collection level to \$4.50.
-Charges collected are reported as restricted assets.
+Additionally, the May 18, 2001 Record of Decision amended the PFC rate to increase the collection level to \$4.50.
+Passenger Facility Charges collected are reported as restricted assets.